ricpote/moddedmindustry/SE202526/Milestone2/DesignPatterns/RicardoPote/README.md

-As shown in this Diagram ContentLoader class initializes all these classes and provides and easy way for others classes of the mindustry application to acess their members whitout having to initialize them or search for specefic instances of them as contentloader classes simplifies this  the following methods:
+As shown in this Diagram ContentLoader class initializes all these classes and provides and easy way for others classes of the mindustry application to acess their members whitout having to initialize them and search for specefic instances of them as contentloader classes simplifies this  the following methods:

 The main Facade method here is createBaseContent(), which initializes all base content types by calling their respective load() methods.
 This makes all content data available within the system, avoiding the need for initialization in multiple places.
 <img width="499" height="541" alt="image" src="https://github.com/user-attachments/assets/87cb9158-ca30-4909-a465-a267368e16c7" />